 DUPIXENT is an injectable medicine that is administered by subcutaneous injection.
 DUPIXENT is intended for use under the guidance of a healthcare provider.
 However, a patient may self-inject DUPIXENT after receiving training in subcutaneous injection technique using the pre-filled syringe or pen.
 In adolescents 12 years of age and older, it is recommended that DUPIXENT be administered by or under the supervision of an adult.1LEARN MORE ABOUT DOSING INSTRUCTIONS, SCHEDULES, AND RECOMMENDATIONS

 As add-on maintenance treatment for patients (12+ years) with moderate-to-severe asthma with an eosinophilic phenotype, or with OCS-dependent asthma.
 DUPIXENT is available in a 200 mg and 300 mg dose.
-The 200 mg treatment, given every 2 weeks, has an initial loading dose of 400 mg (2 x 200 mg pre-filled syringes), and the 300 mg treatment, given every 2 weeks, has an initial loading dose of 600 mg (2 x 300 mg pre-filled pens or syringes).
+The 200 mg treatment, given every 2 weeks, has an initial loading dose of 400 mg (2 x 200 mg pre-filled pens or syringes), and the 300 mg treatment, given every 2 weeks, has an initial loading dose of 600 mg (2 x 300 mg pre-filled pens or syringes).

 If your patient has OCS-dependent asthma or comorbid moderate-to-severe atopic dermatitis for which DUPIXENT is indicated, the recommended dose is an initial dose of 600 mg followed by 300 mg given every 2 weeks.1LEARN MORE ABOUT DOSING INSTRUCTIONS, SCHEDULES, AND RECOMMENDATIONS